DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-win.md

 Alter the path to `php_xdebug.dll` according to your PHP installation and make sure it's an absolute path.

+Optionally you can switch `xdebug.start_with_request` to `yes` (in Xdebug 2 it was `xdebug.remote_autostart = 1`).
+This option will instruct Xdebug to contact IDE on each request.
+By default Xdebug initiates the debug session only when it's instructed to, e.g. when URL has `XDEBUG_SESSION_START` query parameter, which might complicate scenarios like debugging AJAX requests.

 ## Verify the installation

 Verify the installation by running the following command: